iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Which iPhone Models Will Launch in 2025?

 The company is expected to reveal five iPhone models in 2025.
 Apple’s early announcements for the year include the iPhone SE4, slated for a spring release.
-In the fall, a mainstream line arrives, with four models: iPhone 17, 17 Pro, 17 Pro Max, and iPhone Air.
+In the fall, a mainstream line will arrive, with four models: iPhone 17, 17 Pro, 17 Pro Max, and iPhone Air.
 It’s not clear yet if the last one will bear the “17” number as well.

 iPhone SE4/16E